Posidonia australis: Largest known organism

 A research article in the Proceedings of the Royal Society reported in June 2022 that genetic testing had revealed that samples of Posidonia australis taken from a meadow in Shark Bay up to 180 km apart were all from a single clone of the same plant.
 The plant covers an area of seafloor of around 200 km2.
 This would make it the largest known organism in the world by area, exceeding the size of a colony of the Armillaria ostoyae fungus in Malheur National Forest, Oregon that extends 9.1 km2, as well as a stand of quaking aspen trees in Utah that extends over more than 40 ha.
+In terms of colony length alone, it is longer than the diameter of a neutron star.

 The plant is estimated to have taken at least 4,500 years to grow to this size by using rhizomes to colonise new parts of the seafloor, assuming a rhizome growth rate of around 35 cm a year.
 This age puts it among the oldest known clonal plants too.